 A dental implant is often tagged as an expensive alternative to endodontic therapy.
 The treatment involves replacing the natural root and tooth surface with titanium screw root and porcelain or metal crown.
 Nothing from the natural tooth remains in the new structure.

 A root canal can last for more than a decade if the patient maintains proper oral hygiene.
-Same goes for dental implants.
+The same goes for dental implants.

 What Are The Misconceptions Surrounding Endodontic Therapy?